jeffersonzaki/MortgageCalculator/README.md

  - Post-Condition: Will print out user's mortgage and remaining balance in USD

  - Utilizes casting, formatting, methods, while loops, for loops, if statements, and user input.

+ # What I Learned

+ - Although this is a simple application I was able to learn a lot about Encapsulation, Data Hiding/Abstraction, Classes and Objects.
+ This simple program helped me grasp the importance of OOP.